Change style settings

 - Direction—Defines the moving direction (from top, bottom, left, or right) for applicable effects, such as fly in and wipe in.

-Animation settings for layout containers (Block, Fixed Panel, Sidebar, Row, and Column) also include a Contained widget setting to specify animation for the widgets that are added directly to the container.
-The two animation effects are played at the same time.
-You can preview the combined result by clicking the Preview button in the settings.
+Animation settings for layout containers (Block, Fixed Panel, Sidebar, Row, Column, and Grid) also include a Contained widget setting to specify animation for the widgets that are added directly to the container.
+In addition to Effect and Direction, you can configure the following settings for contained widgets:

 Start—Define when the contained widget's animation starts relative to the container widget's animation.
 Select With previous to play the contained widget's animation at the same time as the container widget's.
 Select After previous to play the contained widget's animation once any container widget animation is done.

 Play the animation—Define how to play animations when there are multiple contained widgets.

 - All at once—Play all the contained widgets' animations at the same time.